ieg-dhr/QTEI/README.md

 The QTEI.js library can be integrated in projects in several ways:

+* build the library and add it to your project (wordpress, drupal, static page etc.)
+* use the development server to work on your TEI files or on the library's code itself (with live reload)

 ### Via Browser `<script>` Tag

 Follow the [development setup guide](#via-a-local-development-environment) and